The Best of Charleston’s County Parks

 Palmetto Islands County Park is a vast, 943-acre park with more of a natural focus than Isle of Palms.
 The park was developed in a tropical setting, designed for year-round family and group use.

 Looking to get a morning jog or bike ride through a beautiful, natural setting?
 Look no further than Palmetto Islands County Park.
 One of the biggest features of the Charleston park is the bicycle path that winds around the park.
 The paved trail is open for all joggers, bikers, or skateboarders.
-Additionally, the boardwalk in the park offers untouched views of the water.
+Additionally, the boardwalk in the park offers untouched views of the water, perfect for a day trip during your honeymoon.
 With a proper South Carolina saltwater fishing license, you can even drop a line into the tidal creeks and crabbing docks.

 Admission into the park also allows you access to the Nature Island; you’ll cross the boardwalk to get to this island full of wildlife and green vegetation.
 The park also features a 50-foot observation tower with play area; multiple picnic sites with grills and tables, a kayak launch site, and a dog park.